andigan/wall-collective/README.md

 - Uses socket.io to share style changes with other clients in real time.
 - Uses jQuery sparingly.
 - Uses Interact.js for touchscreen rotating and resizing.
+- Uses HTTP cookie to remember which draggers are activated.

 ## Functionality